7span/laravel-chat/README.md

 php artisan vendor:publish --provider="SevenSpan\LaravelChat\Providers\ChatServiceProvider"
 ```

-This command will publish the configuration file to your project's `config` directories, respectively.
+This command will publish the configuration file chat.php to your project's config directories, respectively.

-There will be four configuration files when you publish using this command:

-1. **[chat.php]**: Contains general configurations.

 If you have cached configurations locally, clear the config cache using one of these commands: